B2B SaaS Customer Journey: Surveys for every stage

 The quick onboarding process can complete within 7 to 15 days.
-It ends when the hand-holding through the product is no longer necessary and the customer can navigate through.
+It ends when the hand-holding through the product is no longer necessary and the customer can navigate through it.
 For instance, the onboarding of Zoom, Slack, or Intercom takes only a few days.
 Once integrated and after some training, you are good to go.
 These solutions are generally made for SMBs.

-You should send a CES survey post onboarding to evaluate how satisfied your customer is with your onboarding process.
+You should send a CES survey post onboarding to evaluate how satisfied your customer is with your SaaS onboarding process.

-Here’s an example of a post onboarding CES survey,
+Here’s an example of a post-onboarding CES survey,

 b.)
 Long Onboarding:

 On the other hand, some products require custom solutions and proper implementation as per the customer’s requirements.
 These take 30 days to a few months to get onboarded.

 Now that your customer has been with you for months, along with the CSAT survey, you should also include an NPS survey as part of your SaaS onboarding surveys!